sudsho/leetcode-solutions/README.md

 # leetcode-solutions

 My LeetCode practice.
-One folder per problem with the solution and a short writeup.
+One folder per problem.
+Each folder has the solution and a short writeup.

 ## Structure